MatrixManAtYrService/poag/README.md

 >
 > My flake's outputs point me at other agents that may ask for my help with whatever my flake writes to that ouput

-This greates a social structure which agents use to deide whether they should delegate a request, handle it themselves, or handle part of it and delegate other parts.
+This greates a social structure which agents use to decide whether they should delegate a request, handle it themselves, or handle part of it and delegate other parts.
+This lends itself to a scatter/gather approach where product owners contribute knowledge that matches their expertise, and know who to ask for knowledge that doesn't.
+We're re-using the package dependency tree as a knowledge graph.

 ### Product Owners?

-If a developer is working on changes that interact across multiple projects, their mind is likely to be full of fragments of context for multiple projects.
+If a developer is working on changes that interact across multiple projects, their mind is likely to be full of fragments of context for those projects.
 It's not clear how reusable this context is, since it's focused on their current journey and tomorrow's journey might be a different one.

 Product Owners, however, are permitted to stay focused on what that they own.